 He recently retweeted a supportive statement from John Cox, the Kentucky Chamber’s public affairs director.

-In his tweet, Cox said Kentucky can use the tax revenue being lost when residents wager in neighboring states where sports betting is legal.
+In his tweet, Cox said Kentucky could use the tax revenue being lost when residents wager in neighboring states where sports betting is legal.

 Cox cited the recently concluded NCAA men’s basketball tournament as a lost betting opportunity.